About

 6

-I value life choices that increase wellbeing and community resilience over those that only benefit the economic system.
+27. I value life choices that increase personal and community wellbeing over those that only benefit the economic system.
 (Attitude)

-1: I do not particularly value life choices that strengthen wellbeing or community resilience, and I tend to prioritize those that benefit the economic system.
+1: I do not particularly value life choices that strengthen personal and community wellbeing, and I tend to prioritize those that benefit the economic system.

-6: I strongly value life choices that increase wellbeing and community resilience over those that only benefit the economic system, and this value guides my decisions and behaviors.
+6: I strongly value life choices that increase personal and community wellbeing over those that only benefit the economic system, and this value guides my decisions and behaviors.

 1